billy-le/billyle.dev/src/content/posts/self-hosting-your-website-with-coolify-v4-a-step-by-step-guide.md

 root@ubuntu-4gb-fsn1-1:~#
 ```

-If you go to [Coolify.io docs](https://coolify.io/docs/installation) and search for installation, you should see the install script which looks like this:
+If you go to [Coolify.io docs](https://coolify.io/docs/installation) and search for installation, you should see the installation script which looks like this:

 ```bash
 curl -fsSL https://cdn.coollabs.io/coolify/install.sh | bash
 ```

-Enter the command and let the install script do its thing.
+Enter the command and let the installation script do its thing.
 Once that's complete, you will see an output with an IP address where you can access the Coolify instance on your server, in my case it was `http://162.55.37.168:8000`.

 ![coolify installing in the terminal gif](/images/blog/self-hosting/coolify-installation.gif)